 But you can set up a blog for fun or as a hobby, too.
 That’s completely fine and many people are already doing it.
-I’ve helped to set up blogs for a lot of writers who just want to become a better writer.
+I’ve helped set up blogs for many writers who just want to become better writers.
 Some people just want to share their opinion/knowledge.
 Some are doing it for fun.

 All that said, no matter what your goals are, you should follow these same steps to get your blog started today.

 However, one that really stands out from the pack is WordPress.When starting your blog, there are several free platforms to choose from (Tumblr, Blogger, etc..).

 It’s FREE, user-friendly, and perfect for people who’ve never built a blog before.

 P.S: Don’t install WordPress yet.
 You’ll need to install WordPress in STEP 4.

 Here are just a few examples of WordPress Blogs:

 Even large companies are using their blog on the WordPress platform Why?? because WordPress is the most popular and easy blogging platform for blogs, including news blogs. it is free, secured, and supported by millions of volunteers.

 It’s true, you can create your blog free.
 But it’ll be very limited in functionality, it’ll look boring, and the address will look somewhat childish (e.g., YourBlog.WordPress.com), which diminishes your credibility.

 There are some serious flaws in free options you need to know about: